rtfmp/rtfmp.github.io/_posts/2015-03-31-common-different-two-files.md

     host7
     [rtfmp@centos7 ~]$

-Another co-worker was working on something and he needed the opposite.
+Another co-worker was working on something else and he needed the opposite.
 Print all lines that  is not common between files.
 I gave him this:

     for i in `cat file1`
     do